SmithWillSuffice/ohanga-pai/content/blog/26_statsknowing.md

 cases.
 In humans we have culture, in machines they have function chaining.

 The early AI enthusiasts were aware of how simple programs could combine to form complex systems, Marvin Minksy called it a Society of Mind.
-It is the same idea has the old hard-nosed *nix programmers.
+It is the same idea as the old hard-nosed *nix programmers.

 Although one neural net LLM model is a beast ---  doing far too many things poorly,